MOohTus/ODAMNet/docs/source/pages/Installation.rst

 Usage
 ==================================================

-Three different methods are available to analysis your data :
+Three different approaches are available to analyse your data:

     #.
 Overlap analysis
     #.
 Active Module Identification (using DOMINO)